francisborja/master/_posts/2017-04-15-one-week-in-singapore-without-a-phone.md

 What was it like to roam around in a highly industrialized city (state)—one of the most technologically advanced on the planet—without a phone?
 A few disclaimers: I brought my laptop with me for work, I've been to Singapore before and I know how to read a map.
 The last bit is of course the whole point of this survival lesson: do yourself a huge favor and teach yourself how to read basic directions.

-#### Lesson Number One for When You are in a Foreign Country Without Mobile Access: Read the Signs
+#### Lesson Number One for When You Are in a Foreign Country Without Mobile Access: Read the Signs

 <div class="post-img-container"><img src="/assets/posts/20170415-01.jpg" oncontextmenu="return false" /><div class="img-caption"><b>Lost in Bugis.</b> Singapore's standard of living is dizzyingly expensive, especially for someone from a developing country.
 The Bugis area is a welcome break when you feel you've no money to get back home.</div></div>